NCEAS/metacat/README.md

 for the next release.

 ## Release Notes

+### Rlease Notes for 2.13.0
+New features in this release:
+* Upgrade Solr to version 8 and use the external Solr server
+* Use the streaming HTTP multipart handler to improve performance

 ### Release Notes for 2.12.3
 New features and bugs fixed in this release: